brantsai/pantry-manager/README.md

 Make sure you have the following installed:

-Node.js
+-Node.js

-npm or yarn
+-npm or yarn

-Git
+-Git

 ### Installation